Start the Chinese New Year out right by celebrating with your friends and family!

 If you don’t already celebrate Chinese New Year, you probably are not familiar with the traditions associated with the holiday.
 However, there are many great traditions that make celebrating the festival even more exciting.

-What are the 12 animals for Chinese New Year
+What are the 12 animals for Chinese New Year?

 If you know about the Chinese Zodiac, then you know that there are twelve animals associated with different years.
 The Chinese Zodiac runs in twelve-year cycles, so each year matches with one of the twelve animals, and it restarts every twelve years.
 The Chinese Zodiac animals are the following: a rat, an ox, a tiger, a rabbit, a dragon, a snake, a horse, a sheep, a monkey, a rooster, a dog, and a pig.
-2020 is actually the year of the rat!
+2024 is actually the year of the dragon!

-Are There Any Lucky colors for Chinese New Year
+Are There Any Lucky colors for Chinese New Year?

 Did you know that specific colors can actually be considered lucky?
 You probably have a favorite color, but Lucky colors go beyond someone’s preference.
 They are deeply rooted in tradition.
 While Chinese tradition attributes many different symbolic meanings to colors, the New Year is usually celebrated with a red and gold color palette.

 You may have already noticed that red is used in many Chinese New Year decorations.
 That is because red is supposed to scare off any bad luck.
-Commonly, red lanterns will be hung outside of people’s home and businesses to achieve this goal.
+Commonly, red lanterns will be hung outside of people’s homes and businesses to achieve this goal.
 Another New Year’s color is gold.
 That has a very obvious association with money – which everyone can use more of in the years to come!